tayvs/FutureBaseSteperValidation/README.md

 leave feedback and advices for improving

-P.S. it's my first try to write description of my outer library\n P.P.S. visit "elder brother" of this module by this link https://github.com/tayvs/ValidationMonad
+P.S. it's my first try to write description of my outer library P.P.S. visit "elder brother" of this module by this link https://github.com/tayvs/ValidationMonad